Daniel M. Kaplan , Ph.D.Professor of Physics

 - I'm leading the consortium of US collaborators on the Muon Ionization Cooling Experiment (MICE).
 The goal of MICE is to demonstrate the feasibility of "cooling" a muon beam (compressing the beam to fit better within the aperture of an accelerator).
 This is a key step on the road to a future Neutrino Factory, the best technique yet devised for studying neutrino oscillations.
 In the longer term it may lead to a Muon Collider.

-- Along with Prof. Howie Rubin, I'm participating in the Double Chooz reactor-neutrino experiment, which aims to improve on the Chooz experiment, to date the world's best search for direct transitions between electron neutrinos and tau neutrinos.
+- Along with Prof. Howie Rubin, I'm participating in the Double Chooz reactor-neutrino experiment (one of the three such experiments worldwide), which is making precision measurements of direct transitions between electron neutrinos and tau neutrinos.

 At IIT I've taught all three semesters of General Physics, the Electronic Instrumentation Laboratory, and the junior-level course Modern Physics for Scientists and Engineers, which is a 1-semester survey of 20th-century physics including Special Relativity, Quantum Mechanics, and Atomic, Solid-State, Nuclear, and Particle physics.
 (Probably many people don't realize just how much of the technology we take for granted is based on Modern Physics—lasers, transistors and integrated circuits, nuclear medicine, x-rays, and on and on.)
 I like to use demonstration experiments in my teaching—they help make my lectures more lively and memorable and (I hope) focus the student's attention on the essence of the physics rather than the mathematical details.